Farleigh Castle, Part I, mid February 1848

 “The curiosities grow more curious?”

 They walked to the side of the church, to a covered staircase in a corner where the chapels met.
+Thick vines draped the doorway and covered the slate roof.
 The door was open and two lanterns lit the stairs.
 Hugh removed his top hat and set it on the grass, descended a few steps, passed a lantern to Kate, then took up the other and continued down, crouching over lest he bang his head.
 Kate aped his posture, staring wide-eyed into the shadows, smelling an earthy and musty odour.
 She accepted Hugh’s proffered hand for the last steps into a sort of antechamber and expected to see tombs with recumbent effigies.
 Instead, through an opening, she viewed a small room with an arched ceiling, human-sized grey bundles upon the floor.
 Kate drew up short.

 “Are those burial shrouds?!” she whispered urgently, and conjured images of mouldering skeletons with empty eye sockets and yawning mouths.
 “Are the bodies… are they…”